 Brighella: White on the outside….black on the inside.
 Like the night of the assassins!

 Harlequin.
 Ha!
 Why don’t you exaggerate a little more?
 Sausages, stones, and signs are now all the same thing because they begin with the same letter.

-Brighella: Yes, good.
+Brighella: Oh, that’s good.
 I never realized how stupid you were.
-There’s an S in snake, and in sausages, stones, signs…and assassins.
-The same S!
+There’s an “S” in snake, sausages, stones, signs…and assassins.
+The same “S”!

-(A thunderbolt is heard, though the sky is clear.
+(A thunderbolt strikes, though the sky is clear.
 Colombina enters, hips swaying, with a bucket of water and a large broom.
 Intimidated, Harlequin and Brighella suddenly compose themselves and stop their chatter).